 What is the Driver CPC requirement?

 The Driver Certificate of Professional Competence (CPC) qualification is a legal requirement for professional drivers.
-Its purpose is to ensure that every driver behind the wheel of an HGV has been trained to the same government standards and are up-to-date with all health, safety and legal requirements.
-The CPC requirement aims to keep unsafe drivers off the road, therefore helping to reduce death and injuries for drivers and the wider public.
+Its purpose is to ensure that every driver behind the wheel of an HGV has been trained to the same government standards and is up-to-date with all health, safety and legal requirements.
+The CPC requirement aims to keep unsafe drivers off the road, therefore helping to reduce deaths and injuries for drivers and the wider public.